-Appropriate safeguards are in place to ensure the integrity of the Council's ICT infrastructure and this subject to an annual audit.
+Appropriate safeguards are in place to ensure the integrity of the Council's ICT infrastructure and this is subject to an annual audit and independent health check.
 In addition, the Council complies with national best practise for security as contained within the Public Services Network (PSN) Code.
 Under this Code, the Council's ICT security arrangements are tested and reviewed each year by an independent organisation, approved for such work.
-The latest compliance check was met in March 2013.